PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 Clearly there are exceptions, but we ship a _lot_ faster than the average company.

 Our first line of code was January 22nd, 2020, after a pivot during a YC batch.
-From zero on that day, we have built
+Since then we've shipped:

 * [Product analytics](/product-analytics)
 * [Session replay](/session-replay)